Open-Or-Close/Open-Or-Close/Heart-Disease-Clinical-Analytics/Heart_Readme.md

 Figure.1-Distribution of Cholesterol (Chol).
 It is skewed with outliers

+## Outlier Detection
+In many machine learning projects, outliers are removed because they may result from measurement errors, data entry mistakes, or sensor-related problems.
+However, in healthcare datasets, extreme values may represent genuine physiological conditions rather than errors.
+For example, a high cholesterol value may indicate:

+- A patient with dyslipidaemia
+- Increased cardiovascular risk

+Removing such values could eliminate clinically meaningful patient information from the dataset.
+Therefore, in this clinical project, outliers were not removed because they may represent important variations in patient health characteristics.

 # 6. Correlation Analysis

+## Correlation Analysis

 Correlation analysis was conducted for numerical variables.

-The purpose was to:
+### Objectives:
-•	Identify relationships between clinical measurements
+- Identify relationships between clinical measurements
-•	Detect possible redundancy between variables
+- Detect possible redundancy between variables
-•	Understand cardiovascular risk patterns
+- Understand cardiovascular risk patterns

-The analysis included:
+### Variables analysed:
-•	Age
+- Age
-•	Blood pressure
+- Blood pressure
-•	Cholesterol
+- Cholesterol
-•	Maximum heart rate
+- Maximum heart rate
-•	ST depression
+- ST depression

 <img width="975" height="531" alt="image" src="https://github.com/user-attachments/assets/d83415e1-5b7e-4fed-8957-76c6069483fa" />